aravindgarimella/aravindgarimella/README.md

 - 👋 Hi, I’m @aravindgarimella
 - 👀 I’m interested in ...
 Software development
 - 🌱 I’m currently learning ...
-Python
+Python and SQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... aravind_garimella@yahoo.in, ig : aravindgarimella
+- 📫 Reach me @ ... aravind_garimella@yahoo.in, x : garimellaaa

 <!---
 aravindgarimella/aravindgarimella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.